roman-milk/roman-milk.github.io/ally-born-to-dom-TalkMan.md

  "Take off your clothes, get out of the car and kneel down in the mud; I wanna hear you squeal like a greasy pig while you blow your load; is that clear enough for you?"

  As Roger starts stripping off his clothes, he asks:"What's gotten into you all of a sudden?
 You're not just acting like a slut, now you're talking like one as well?"
-Report_Story #2